 At the beginning, there will be general chit-chat to try to put you at ease.
-They may start by asking you about some history – when your relationship began, childrens names, date of birth, your work history, general information.
-Then they will start asking more in depth questions related to the children and why the order you’re asking the court to make is the right order to make for your children.
+They may start by asking you about some history – when your relationship began, children’s names, date of birth, your work history, and general information.
+Then they will start asking more in-depth questions related to the children and why the order you’re asking the court to make is the right order to make for your children.
 Every question they ask will be about why it is best for your child.
-It’s very likely they will ask you to describe your child, their favourite foods, shows, activities.
+It’s very likely they will ask you to describe your child, their favourite foods, shows, and activities.

 What will the family consultant use as evidence for the family report?